peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 top
 ---

-When: A reasonable first place to look.
+When: A reasonable first place to look for an issue.

 This is a command-line utility in Linux that allows users to view the processes running on their system and monitor their resource usage in real-time.
 It can be used to identify performance bottlenecks, track the usage of system resources, and troubleshoot issues on a Linux system.